allusis/vfsass/readme.md

 + Fancyselect - latest

-####License
-MIT License - See license.txt

 ---

 ####Please note: Editing the the css files directly is a bad life choice if you plan on compiling ever again.
 If you must do such a thing, create a separate file to prevent issues when the base stylesheets are compiled.
-With the exception of some third-party plug-ins or frameworks, all of the CSS has been compiled from the .scss or .styl files located in `/stylesheets` folder.
+With the exception of some third-party plug-ins or frameworks, all of the CSS has been compiled from the .scss files located in `/scss` folder.